 Braces are made up of metal or porcelain brackets which are semi-permanently affixed to the surface of your teeth and connected to each other with a wire.
-If you attempt to whiten your teeth with an at home whitening kit, the gel will only be able to reach the surface area not covered by the brackets.
+If you attempt to whiten your teeth with an at-home whitening kit, the teeth whitening gel will only be able to reach the surface area not covered by the brackets.
 The whitening paste will whiten what it can but when the braces are removed, you are going to be left with stained rectangles on the front of each tooth.
 It’s not a good look.
 And the only way to fix it will be to whiten your teeth again.

 Another reason to wait for whitening is that the process can create temporary sensitivity in the teeth.
 Braces can also cause teeth to be extra sensitive when the appliance gets “tightened” and the teeth begin moving around the mouth.
-When these two things are combined, it can create the conditions for a very painful experience.
+When these two things are combined, they can create the conditions for a very painful experience.

-The best thing to do while you have braces is keep up with your oral health.
-That means brushing and flossing after meals and before bed, and taking the extra time needed to do an effective job.
+The best thing to do while you have braces is to keep up with your oral health.
+That means brushing and flossing after meals and before bed and taking the extra time needed to do an effective job.
 You are going to need to gently brush along the gum line, and use a special tool to get under the wire and around the brackets.

 It’s also a good idea to avoid food that can stain or damage the teeth, like coffee, tea, wine and sugary drinks and candy.
-This way, the part of the tooth showing won’t be stained while the area under the brackets remains whiter.
+This way, the part of the tooth shows won’t be stained while the area under the brackets remains whiter.

 Waiting until your braces are off to have your teeth whitened is the best way forward.
 In fact, it is actually a great way to finish off the process of reinventing your smile and achieving oral health.
-You are going to want to show of your perfectly straight teeth, so getting them whitened after is a great idea.
+You are going to want to show off your perfectly straight teeth, so getting them whitened after is a great idea.